 Abad’s version of that final 11-hour session occurred in 2015.
 He remembers the first moment he laid eyes on his new 8-inch member: “I felt out of this world.
 It was wonderful — I’m quite happy with what I’ve got.”
 His so-called bionic penis is connected with rubber tubes to a reservoir of resin that pumps to create the appearance of an erection.
 The implants can restore penile function to some degree; however, it’s a completely mechanical process, and doesn’t respond to sexual stimulation.
 Instead, he operates the system by pushing one button on his testicles to inflate it and another to deflate — kinda like the old Reebok Pump shoes, but with liquid rather than air.
-Abad does not reach orgasm or ejaculate; his “bionic penis” only results in erections, which allow for penetration during sex.
+Abad does reach orgasm and ejaculate, and his “bionic penis” results in erections which allow for penetration during sex.

 “In the end, he lasted for nearly two hours,” Rose told The Mirror.
 “I was impressed.”